bucket420/TextComposer/README.md

 ## Description
 **TextComposer** is an application that plays music based on your input text.
 Written mainly in C++, it allows you to quickly test musical ideas with a simple GUI and syntax.
 It's especially useful when you want to experiment with new chord progressions.

-The output sound does not come from prerecorded audio files, but is generated directly by the soundcard using wavetable synthesis, with the help of [PortAudio library](http://portaudio.com/).
+The output sound does not come from prerecorded audio files, but is generated directly by the soundcard using wavetable synthesis with the help of [the PortAudio library](http://portaudio.com/).
 I tried to replicate the sound of a guitar using Fourier analysis, but it's still a work in progress.
 The GUI is made with HTML, CSS, and Javascript using [Sciter.JS](https://github.com/c-smile/sciter-js-sdk).

 ![uipreview](https://user-images.githubusercontent.com/72154050/144745099-89a6cc47-03b8-40b6-93eb-cd012c3d2237.png)
 ## Installation